Bullying in nursing: Bullying acts

 Such acts are frequently insidious, continuing over periods of time that may be years.
 Bullies are often serial bullies.
 The bullies are invariably aware of the damage they are doing.
 They undertake such actions basically to gain control and power.

-Pariona (2020) talks about how between 60-90 percent of nurses have to deal with physical or verbal abuse at some point in their work-life (p.
+According to Pariona (2020), between 60 and 90 percent of nurses have to deal with physical or verbal abuse at some point in their work-life (p.
 1).
 This just shows people how much nurses deal with abuse daily at work.
-Whereas, Havaei (2020) mentions that since patients do not know how to express their emotions it might lead to violent and aggressive attacks on their nurses”(p.
+Whereas, Havaei (2020) mentions that since patients do not know how to express their emotions it might lead to violent and aggressive attacks on their nurses"(p.
 2).
 Not that this is an excuse for patients to get violent towards their nurses, it does explain why it happens in some situations.
-The patient’s emotions are not an excuse for how they treat their nurses.
+The patient's emotions are not an excuse for how they treat their nurses.
 No nurse should have to go to work worried about being verbally or physically abused.